Contributed by Bob Gorman

 The good news is that it’s easy to solve this problem.
 You can do a lot of good by reducing your ink usage.
 Use your printer as little as possible.
 Save documents document to your computer, phone, or the cloud instead of printing them out for future use.

-If you the information in tangible form, try to scribble the important details on a scrap of paper instead of printing out the full document.
+If you need the information in tangible form, try to scribble the important details on a scrap of paper instead of printing out the full document.

 Once you’ve emptied a cartridge, don’t throw it in the trash.
 Take it to a recycling program.
 Most office supply stores will collect old printer cartridges for recycling, and those that don’t can tell you where to take them.